-Description and Intended Use 2
+2 Description and Intended Use

-The Rail-Ability RA350 machine consists of a road-going tracked excavator ridged chassis, modified for use on rail by Rail-Ability Ltd as detailed in section 4.
+The Rail-Ability RA310 machine consists of a road-going tracked excavator ridged chassis, modified for use on rail by Rail-Ability Ltd as detailed in paragraph 4.
 The chassis is fitted with rail gear front and rear to enable rail work.
 Various attachments can be mounted onto the boom and these are dealt with collectively.
-For further information concerning attachments, see the manuals detailed in section 4.
+For further information concerning attachments, see the manuals detailed in paragraph 4.

-The RA350 is intended for use on and off-track and/or rail wheels to enable operators and personnel to undertake maintenance work underneath overhead lines and structures forming part of the rail infrastructure.
+The RA310 is intended for use on and off-track and/or rail wheels to enable operators and personnel to undertake maintenance work underneath overhead lines and structures forming part of the rail infrastructure.

-The RA350 complies with the provisions of the following EC Council Directives:
+The RA310 complies with the provisions of the following EC Council Directives:

-- Electromagnetic Compatibility (EMC) - 2014/30/EC Noise Emission in the Environment by Equipment for use Outdoors 2000/14/EC.
+Electromagnetic Compatibility (EMC) Noise Emission in the Environment by Equipment for use Outdoors

+2014/30/EC 2000/14/EC.

-Limitations 3
+3 Limitations